Oikos: Women

 Although men were part of both the polis and oikos, women had a role only in the oikos.
 In Athens, women of citizen status did not have many of the rights citizen men had.
 They had no political rights and could take no part in government.
 They could conduct only limited business and hold and inherit limited property.
 All business was conducted on a woman's behalf by her husband or father.

 Athenian inheritance laws prioritised men over equally closely related women, and daughters in the absence of sons did not inherit at all, but came along with the estate as epikleroi.

 Instead of automatic inheritance rights, daughters were given dowries to support.
 As late as the fourth century, Athenian inheritance law forbade the disposal of property by testament away from legitimate children.

 At Sparta women were able to own and inherit property.
 Marriage was arranged for a woman by her father or male guardian.
 In the home women were kept segregated in their own quarters, called gynaikonitis, and were virtually unseen.
 They were responsible only for their oikos, which included providing for slaves and children, caring for the sick, and cooking, cleaning and making clothes.
 Much of this work, at least in wealthy families, would have been done by slaves, with the Athenian women largely taking a supervisory role.

 Women rarely left the house, and even then would be accompanied by female slaves.
 Women did go shopping and to the wells to fetch water, but this was done mainly by slaves and by poorer women without slaves.
 Older women and widows had more freedom, as did Spartan wives.
-Wives in Sparta were permitted to drink alcohol, which was forbidden in most other city-states, as well as exercise more authority in the oikos.
-However, as evidenced in the literature of the time, this standard was rarely observed.
+Wives in Sparta were permitted to drink alcohol, an act forbidden in most other city-states, and exercise more authority in the oikos; however, this standard was rarely observed as evidenced in the literature of the time.
 Poorer women undertook work, including selling goods in the market, spinning, making bread, agricultural laboring, acting as wet nurses or working alongside their husbands.
 It was not possible in such households to segregate men from women.
 Poorer widows often had to work, if they had no means of financial support.

 Within religion women did play an important role, such as a dominant role at funerals, weddings, and a large number of public festivals.
 There were many priestesses, and women also had their own festivals.
 At some festivals, though, it is believed that women were not present; nor may they have attended associated performances at theaters.